 By far the best bet will be to Metro, walk, or ride.

 If you arrive while runners are still running you'll have to find a way to cross the road safely without disrupting the stream of runners.
-Last year there were nearly 23,000 runners entered.
+It consistently draws over 20,000 runners, so it's quite a big race.
 The start is staggered in waves, and it can take a while for a gap to appear so that you can safely cross the road without tripping up runners.
-But please be sure to cross safely and sensibly–the runners are tired, focused on other things, and may not have an unobstructed view because of the crowds.
+But please be sure to cross safely and sensibly--the runners are tired, focused on other things, and may not have an unobstructed view because of the crowds.
 No-one wants an injury from a crash, runners or spectators.
 But while you wait for the stream to thin out, feel free to get into the spirit of the race.
 Having run it several times myself, I can say that the cheering really is appreciated.

 If you're running the race and looking for info on picking up race packets or results, you can find it here.